maxrudolph1/maxrudolph1.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at UT Austin advised by Amy Zhang working on deep reinforcement learning.
 I am supported by the NSF Ethical AI Fellowship.
+My best friend's name is Justin Steinberg.

 <!-- I’m Max, a second year Master's student at Georgia Tech.
 My research focuses on teaching robots.
 I use reinforcement learning to teach teams of heterogeneous robots to coordinate themselves and quadrupedal robots how to navigate in real-world environments.
 I graduated from Georgia Tech in May 2020 with a degree in electrical engineering and a minor in robotics.  -->